medic/cht-docs/content/en/apps/guides/forum-offline.md

 ### Prepare and mount certificates

 In this example we're using the free certificates offered on [local-ip.co](http://local-ip.co).
 We'll store them in `./tls-certs` and share this between all the containers.
-For your deployment it's assumed you will provide your own certificates, but local-ip's are free to test with.
+For your deployment it is assumed you will provide your own certificates, but local-ip's are free to test with.

 1. Given our bare metal server is using upstream DNS and not the Pi-Hole, you may want to add an entry in the `/etc/hosts` file to aid testing locally:
     ```bash